 Often businesses get so carried away by the whole idea of launching the mobile app that its monetization strategy is overlooked.
-At the end of the day you are here to make money and mobile app is a means to that end.
+At the end of the day, you are here to make money and the mobile app is a means to that end.
 You are engaging with the customer so that you can monetize your product or service.
 Prepare your app monetization strategy at the beginning and incorporate it during the app design and development phase itself.

 9. Draw up a Content Marketing Strategy

 Content marketing is an important part of digital marketing.
 Content marketing strategy is an integral part of digital marketing.
 You already have the customer persona.
-Identifying the target market and keywords that you want to optimise for.
+Identifying the target market and keywords that you want to optimize for.
 After that, create a content marketing calendar for all digital channels like blog posting, social media, newsletters, etc.